lyds-jane/unit2/README.md

 Development
 ----

+**All of the code for this project can be found in projectCode.md

 What is Usability?

 According to [1](#references), usability is "the extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency, and satisfaction in a specified context of use."